HITECHCRIME/HC_SG122_Quickfix/README.md

 get ya paws on treadmill
 through a mall look left
-selling bodies before souuuls
+selling bodies before souls
-on your right drive-by took toooooll nothing much is left
+on your right drive-by took toll nothing much is left

 headings divined from inside
 despite the inside is dead
 crash and burn no test
-thoughts are not a manifest
-of cloudst to invest
+thoughts are not a manifest (are not manifests) of cloudst to invest

 get your dopamine dopamine dopamine